Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the valuable comments.
+SF and ND acknowledge the hospitality of the University of Oxford, where part of this research was carried out, and support from the Leids Kerkhoven-Bosscha Fonds.
 JvdE and ND were supported by a Vidi grant from the Netherlands Organization for Scientific Research (NWO) awarded to ND when part of this research was carried out.
 JvdE is also supported by a Lee Hysan Junior Research Fellowship awarded by St. Hilda's College, Oxford.
 TDR acknowledges financial contribution from the agreement ASI-INAF n.2017-14-H.0.
 This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.